/governance · Long-form

 2. 02

-Before every coding session: scope table, deliverables, sign-off criteria.
+Before every coding session: scope, deliverables, sign-off criteria — and a review of the plan before building.
 A single Markdown file is enough.
-No sprint without a contract.
+No initiative without a contract.

 3. 03